bocke/bocke/README.md

 ## News
 - 2025.11.08. - I actually broke GitHub stars by having more than 5k stars.
 I had to remove some to access the rest.
 For the more important ones, I ended up either saving the content locally on the disk or documenting them via [Zread.ai](https://zread.ai/).
 5k is too much to manage manually, so I don't know what to do except to ocassionaly remove some in passing.
+- 2025.12.02. - I cleaned up a lot of starred repoes.
+I have around 9.980 left (still a lot).
+It's likely that number was at least 500-1000 starred repoes higher before.
+I also deleted all groups.
+Now I can access "the stars" much more easier and rarely see [the unicorn](https://github.com/503.html) again.

 ---